VPAC/matappprog/matappprog.md

-# Mathematical Applications and Programming: R, Octave, Maxima, and Gretl
+# Mathematical Applications and Programming: R, Octave, and Maxima

 by Lev Lafayette